-After assessing the first OSIG audit, the two JLARC staff met to compare their approach and results to ensure that assessment criteria were being applied consistently by both staff.
+After assessing the first OSIG audit, the two JLARC staff compared their approach and results to ensure that assessment criteria were being applied consistently by both staff.
 In assessing each audit, JLARC staff relied on the written audit report as well as audit working papers maintained by OSIG.
-Working papers also were used to assess the planning for each audit and to better understand the research findings and recommendations in where necessary.
+Working papers also were used to assess the planning for each audit and better understand the research findings and recommendations where necessary.